You’re invited to join us for the 2nd annual New Mexico Diversity Conference on Saturday, March 7, 2020!

 Who Should Attend

-The New Mexico Diversity Conference is open to all high school students and supportive teachers/adults from across New Mexico.
+The New Mexico Diversity Conference for Youth is open to all high school students and supportive teachers/adults from across New Mexico.
 In particular, this event is a great opportunity for groups such as:

 - Diversity or multicultural student clubs